jernejstrasner/taxes/README.md

 - `<dividends.xlsx>`: This is the input file containing the dividends data.
 Replace `<dividends.xlsx>` with the actual path or name of your dividends file.
 For example, `python3 dividends_furs.py dividends_data.xlsx`.

 - `--additional-info <additional_info.xlsx>`: This option is used to provide additional information related to the dividends (like ISIN numbers).
 Replace `<additional_info.xlsx>` with the actual path or name of your additional info file.
 For example, `--additional-info info.xlsx`.

-- `--taxpayer <taxpayer.xml>`: This option specifies the taxpayer information file in XML format.
-Replace `<taxpayer.xml>` with the actual path or name of your taxpayer file.
-For example, `--taxpayer taxpayer_info.xml`.
-You can see an example in `taxpayer_fake.xml`.

 - `--output <doh_div.xml>`: This option determines the output file name for the calculated tax data in XML format.
 Replace `<doh_div.xml>` with the desired name of your output file.
 For example, `--output tax_data.xml`.